UniversalScientificTechnologies/xDOS_doc/record_format.md

 - **NMEA 0183**, *Standard for Interfacing Marine Electronic Devices* — origin of the `$`-prefixed, comma-separated line syntax used since [Version 1](#version-1).
 - **ISO 8601**, *Date and time — Representations for information interchange* — basis for the date/time notation used in the `$TIME` field.
 Deviations are noted in the field description: a space instead of `T` separates date and time, and no time-zone designator is written because all timestamps are UTC.
 - **POSIX.1 (IEEE Std 1003.1)** — definition of Unix time, used for `<current_unix_time>` and related fields in `$TIME`.
+- **ISO/IEC 14977**, *Information technology — Syntactic metalanguage — Extended BNF* — basis for the notation of message formats; the symbols used and their meaning are defined in [Notation](#notation).

 # Applicable documents